-The Aircraft Starter Generator is an essential component of the aircraft’s power system.
+Starter Generator is an essential component of the aircraft’s power system.

-One of the most challenging decisions for airplane owners and operators is whether to overhaul, repair, or replace their starter generator.
+One of the most challenging decisions for airplane owners and operators is whether to overhaul, repair, or replace their generator.
 This decision depends on factors such as the unit’s operating hours, the OEM (original equipment manufacturer) recommendations for brush change and TBO (time between overhauls), the generator’s condition, and the associated costs.

 Starter generators can develop several problems over time, most commonly wear and tear or the failure of certain components.
 Some of the most typical difficulties are: